serranoarevalo/serverless-to-do-client/README.md

 # Serverless To Do Client

-React client for the Serverless ⚡️ To Do App
+React Client for the Serverless ⚡️ To Do App